 What if all of Beaverton read the same book?

 One Book, One Beaverton, Beaverton City Library’s annual community-wide reading event, is back!

 We are thrilled to announce that this year’s title is Just Mercy: a Story of Justice and Redemption by Bryan Stevenson, one of America’s most dedicated civil rights lawyers and social justice activists.
 Just Mercy is a moving memoir and riveting exposé about our deeply flawed criminal justice system and one man’s fight to defend our country’s most vulnerable and poor.

 HOW TO PARTICIPATE (it’s fun and easy!)

-- Pick up your free copy of Call Me American at Beaverton City Library Main or Murray Scholls Branch starting on November 16th, 2019 (while supplies last).
-Or, check out a copy from the library.
+- Pick up your free copy of Just Mercy at Beaverton City Library Main or Murray Scholls Branch starting on November 14th, 2020.

 - Read the book!
 Read it twice!
 Pass it along to someone else to read!

-- During the month of January 2020, attend free library programs that explore themes from the book.
+- During the month of January 2021, attend free virtual library programs that explore themes from the book.

 - Discuss the book with friends, family, and your community at large.

 - Attend the virtual closing keynote event with Bobbin Singh, Executive Director of the Oregon Justice Resource Center on January 30th.